JMarabayev/SpockBeatsRock/README.md

 ![Topic Paradox 1](/assets/images/egparavid.png)
 ![Topic Paradox 2](/assets/images/egpara.png)

+- __Game over Screen__
+- Upon reaching maximum moves the player is locked out from playing in the same section and receives a statement that portrays the final result (eg. Win, Loss, Draw) with a quirky text to fit the theme.
+- __Restart Game button__
+- At Game over screen the player has the option to play again by clicking the replay button to refresh the page and start the game over, alternatively the player can refresh the page
 ### Features Left to Implement

-- Interactive design with animations.
-- Allow for user interaction through adding their own topics and questions (Similar to Wikipedia).
-- Random Topic selector similar to Google.com "I'm feeling Lucky" in which the user presses the button and a random topic and subtopic are displayed.
+- PLayer vs Player possibility.
+- Change the playername based on the input from the homepage.
+- Animated background and possibly sound effecrs, however I chose to omit sound effects because I believe they would have had a negative effect on user experience.
-- Live chatrooms with people discussing a topic of their choice.
+- Live chatrooms when player vs player is implemented.
+- leaderboard of players
+- Increasing difficulty through pattern recognition by AI through the use of local or external storage

 ## Testing

-Through the completion of the project all features were tested using the temporary server upload with the command (python3 -m http.server).
-All hyperlinks work as intended and take the user to the correct section.
-Back to top button works, the user however may choose to scoll a little but up in order to reveal the nav bar for the respective page.
-All images are of the apropriate size for their intended purpose.
+ - Through the completion of the project all features were tested using the temporary server upload with the command (python3 -m http.server).
+All buttons work as intended
-Upon resizing the browser window the text shifts to fit the width of the scren and side scrolling is not necessary.
-The topics are done as inline-block and thus shift from horizontal to a vertical alignment which facilitates easy scrolling.
-As mentioned in the unfixed bugs section the home page has some dead space and an option to scroll sideways, I was unable to reduce the width of the page to fix this.
-All Youtube embedded videos work as intended and are responsive to screen size.
-Since it is an embedded Youtube video, the controls are inherit.
-Autoplay is disabled for user experience.
-The contact form is also correct in a sense that it allows for input.
-Given that I do not yet have a data dump to post the responses into I have used the one from the Coders Coffeehouse project from Code Institute HTML and CSS Essentials Curriculum.
+ - Through console.log computerChoice is consistent at providing a random number.
+ - Hovering over images increases their size to the intended degree
+ - playerChoice within the game correctly displays the choice clicked
+ - combination of playerChoice and computerChoice successfully passes the switch statement and returns a correct statement (win/loss/draw)
+ - game is able to run with no errors
+ - Moves left countdown goes down after every playerChoice selection
+ - Game is over upon reaching the maximum moves
+ - restart game button successfuly restarts the page and restarts the game

 ### Validator Testing